jordiprats/teatime/README.md

 You can leave this command on any virtual desktop, the image will show up in any desktop you are working on

-This is a rewrite of something I coded around 2006 but forgot to upload somewhere to keep it
+This is a rewrite of something I coded circa 2006

 ## dependencies